Standard Operating Agreement

 - Project Checklist: Individual development projects are to be tracked using a standard checklist listing each process and task contained within the Development Framework and the amount of time each task is estimated to require.
 Project checklists are to include an approval matrix that lists the responsibility, review, approval, and/or recommendation for each task contained in the Development Framework (Appendix B).

-- Documentation: Project document are to be organized using a file structure that reflects the processes contained in the Development Framework (Appendix C).
+- Documentation: Project documents are to be organized using a file structure that reflects the processes contained in the Development Framework (Appendix C).

 Development Framework Process: